 Imhru Asher And Iration – Africa We Want To Go / Clifton Campbell And Trinity – A New Civilisation / Linval Thompson – Stepping Out Of Babylon / Peter Broggs And Prince Far I – Higher Field Marshall / Carol Kalphat And Clint Eastward – African Land / The Heptones – Book Of Rules / Ras Ibuna And Jah Woosh – Diverse Doctine / Reggae Regular – The Black Star Liner / Dennis Brown – Children Of Israel / Militant Barry – Idi Amin Blood Up / The Congos – Solid Foundation / Bim Sherman And Jah Buzz – Love Jah Only

-I had a small DJ set to complete the other weekend and thought I would place the selection of records that I played that night onto KYPP as a few party guests were asking for details of the records.
-I only managed time to fit in eight reggae 12″ records on the night which lasted about fifty minutes, before the main DJ continued his rather fine punk and post punk set.
-I have placed up the records that got a dust off and an airing on the night in the order that I placed them on the decks on that night.
-I have also added a few different 12″s records specifically for this post.
+I had a small DJ set to complete the other weekend, just for a friends fiftieth birthday part.
+I thought I would place the selection of records that I played that night onto KYPP as a few party guests were asking for details of the records.
+I only managed time to fit in eight reggae 12″ records out of the twelve which I took along on the night, which lasted about fifty minutes, before the main DJ continued his rather fine punk and post punk set.
+I have placed up the eight records that got a dust off and an airing on the night in the order that I placed them on the turntable and added the extra four that did not get an airing due to the time limitations.

 I have used this years Ethiopian Christmas celebrations as an excuse to place up this KYPP post.
 The original 12″ records uploaded today were all recorded during that golden period for semi-militant ‘back to Africa’ classics, the period between 1977 – 1979.
 I choose exactly twelve original 12″ records on this post as a nod to the twelve tribes of Israel.
 Each record is recorded separately with small descriptions of each tribe of Israel underneath the recorded works and sleeve artwork.
 Also the whole ‘set’ is recorded in all it’s entirety (above) if you prefer to download that instead of individual tracks, the file is around 190MB but probably worth it… The tracks in this ‘set’ are not mixed or tampered with overdubs and sirens as they could have been during a live situation.
 I only have one deck at home and no sound generators, so just the plain records from start to finish!